ncoevoet/ChanTracker/README.md

 	!config channel #myChannel supybot.plugins.ChanTracker.autoExpire 3600 ( 1h )

-If ircd is great, bot can track account changes and get gecos/username informations when someone joins a channel, it supports ircd CAP features, details can be found here : http://tools.ietf.org/html/draft-mitchell-irc-capabilities-01
+If ircd is great, bot can track account changes and get gecos/username informations when someone joins a channel, \
+it supports ircd CAP features, details can be found here : http://tools.ietf.org/html/draft-mitchell-irc-capabilities-01

-It also has a lot of channel protection features, with per channel settings :
+It also has a lot of channel protection features, with per channel settings, take a look at config.py for details :

 	flood
 	low flood ( mostly irc's client with trottle features ) repeat spam
 	repeat spam from multi source
 	uppercase spam
 	ctcps spam
 	notices spam
 	hilight spam
 	nick changes flood
-    join/part
+	join/part flood
+	mass join
 	bad user flag
 	under attack channel
-    etc

 Users who matchs patterns presents on supybot.plugins.ChanTracker.modesToAskWhenOpped are exempted from those triggers : \
 In that case you should set bot to keep op, in order to tracks of exempted users.

-An example about flood control :
+An example about flood control : \
-You want to ban for 3 minutes anyone that send more than 4 messages in 7 seconds in your #channel :
+You want to quiet for 1 minute anyone that send more than 4 messages in 7 seconds in your #channel, and if the user continue to flood, ban him

 	!config channel #channel supybot.plugins.ChanTracker.floodPermit 4
 	!config channel #channel supybot.plugins.ChanTracker.floodLife 7
-	!config channel #channel supybot.plugins.ChanTracker.floodMode b
+	!config channel #channel supybot.plugins.ChanTracker.floodMode q
-	!config channel #channel supybot.plugins.ChanTracker.floodDuration 180
+	!config channel #channel supybot.plugins.ChanTracker.floodDuration 60

+	!config channel #channel supybot.plugins.ChanTracker.badPermit 2

+That means if the bot will quiet anyone who flood, and if the user flood more than 2 times during badLife, bot will use badMode on him

 Bot will kick by users affected by +b see :